reveurmichael/machine_learning/Readme.md

 In total, 4 tests will be conducted.

-Test are on paper, with book closed, no Internet, no electronic device, no discussion with classmates, no asking question to prof.
+Test are on paper, with book closed, no Internet, no electronic device, no discussion with classmates, no asking prof questions.

 ### Week 2